Pathos0925/JWEM/README.md

  - Extract the file and run JWEM Injector.exe.
  - Close JWE if its running.

  - Open JWE.
 The Injector should Inject the DLL automatically.
+After injecting, you can close the Injector.
  - Once in game, Hold SHIFT and press F2 to open the menu.
  - You may need change the Shader and/or Texture quality in the Settings.